Battery audit checklist and guidance

 2.5 Earthing

-This guidance provides further information to support installers’ understanding of applicable requirements in:
+This guidance provided further information to support installers’ understanding of applicable requirements in:

 • AS/NZS 3000:2018 Electrical installations (known as the Australian/New Zealand Wiring Rules)